-Finally, the warmth has returned to Youngsville, NC and all of our furry friends are enjoying the spring weather.
+Finally, the warmth has returned to Youngsville, NC and all of our furry friends are two-small-dogs-playing-in-park-300x201enjoying the spring weather.
 With increased time spent out in the backyard, you may begin to notice more scratching, reddening of the skin, and some hair loss.
-Allergies is a very common skin issue in our pets and this blog post will be aimed at informing you about the 3 main types of allergies that most frequently affect our dogs.
+Allergies is a very common skin issue in our pets and this blog post will be aimed at informing you about the 3 main types of allergies that most frequently affect our dogs

 Flea hypersensitivity is the most common allergy seen, but fortunately is the easiest one to prevent.
 Similar to poison Ivy in humans, how intense of a reaction develops from fleas depends on the individual.
 For example, a dog in Louisburg may be bitten by 12 fleas and have very little skin issues.
 However, another dog in that same Louisburg neighborhood may just need one bite by one flea for it to cause a huge reaction including hair loss, skin infection, and intense itching of the area.
 Prevention is maintained by ensuring that all pets in the household are on a monthly flea and tick preventative to prevent a flea infestation from occurring.